The Picard group of the compactified universal Jacobian: Preliminaries

-By Theorems \ref{quot-stack}(i) and \ref{Gie-Cap}, all the properties stated in Fact \ref{Fact-Pic} hold for the stacks we will deal with, namely $\pdt$, $\pd$, $\pdtb$ and $\pdb$.
+By Theorems \ref{T:st-sp}, all the properties stated in Fact \ref{Fact-Pic} hold for the stacks we will deal with, namely $\pdt$, $\pd$, $\pdtb$ and $\pdb$.
 Moreover, it is well-known that the same properties hold true for $\mgb$ and $\mg$.